aws-samples/amazon-mq-workshop/labs/lab-2.md

 ### 2. Go to the Cloud9 IDE tab in the browser

 In the main pane, close the Welcome screen and add 4  terminal tabs (click on + tab and select New Terminal.
 Reorganize them in a chequered pattern using the mouse and select the top left terminal.
-All terminals should be in the `/workspace` directory.
+All terminals should be in the `/environment/amazon-mq-workshop` directory.

+**NOTE**: In order to split the windows into a chequered pattern, on the 2nd and 4th terminal windows, right click and select "Split Pane in Two Columns"

 <details><summary>Screenshot</summary><p>